LMFrutos/RESMOL_UAH/Bell_BallMilling/README.md

-Bell-BallMilling-Mechanochemistry
+# Bell-BallMilling-Mechanochemistry

 A Python 3 program to compute the change in activation energy for chemical processes under Ball Milling conditions.
-The core script, compute_W.py, generates the work surface W(phi, theta) for a molecule subjected to external isotropic pressure.
+The core script, `compute_W.py`, generates the work surface W(φ, θ) for a molecule subjected to external isotropic pressure.
 NumPy and SciPy are used for vectorized calculations, producing both numerical reports and graphical outputs.

-Repository Structure
+## Repository Structure
-lua
-Copiar
-Editar

 Bell_BallMilling/
 ├── Bell_BallMilling.py
 ├── compute_W.py